oslabs-beta/DevDux/README.md

     <img src="devdux/media/devdux.png" alt="Logo" height="250">
   </a>

-  <h1 align="center">DexDux</h1>
+  <h1 align="center">DevDux</h1>

   <p align="center">
-    DexDux is a VS Code extention built for Redux Toolkit users.
+    DevDux is a VS Code extention built for Redux Toolkit users.
 As the codebase grows, it gets difficult to track and conceptualize what files are rendering which components, what props are passed, and the relationship between it all.
 Wouldn't it be so easy if we could just see everything displayed in a single spot?
   <p align="center">
     The solution is DevDux.
 DevDux eliminates the need of visiting files just to figure out how everything relates to one another.
 It provides a visual indication of everything a file contains.
     <br />